gameltzer/skill-show/README.md

 #### Gabriel Meltzer
 #### Last modified 1/8/2020

-# A simple webapp for viewing and addint a list of skills.
+# A simple webapp for viewing and adding a list of skills.

 The goal of this app is to demonstrate basic React fluency via an app